 No matter how much effort you put in your startup things don’t always go to plan.
 But after failure, the worst thing you could possibly do is giving up!
 You will have to wisely carry out a perfectly designed startup post mortem strategy.

 Things do not always go to plan.
 You may have put a lot of effort into your startup, only for it to fail.
 In fact, this is what it happens to almost 90% of the startups.
-It’s easy to beat yourself up, and give up entirely.
+It’s easy to beat yourself up and give up entirely.
 In reality, this is the worst thing that you could possibly do!
 This is not the end.
 In fact, you will find many successful businesses that failed at the beginning.
 The startup failure rates are really high!

 It can be a difficult time.
 Everything you have worked for has come crashing down.
 However, feeling sorry for yourself will not bring success.
 You need to look at what caused the failure.
 You need to examine what went wrong and avoid that ever happening again.
 Construct a plan that focuses on your previous failings, and also focus on what you can do to increase your chances of success.